Short Bowel Syndrome in Adults

 A main symptom of short bowel syndrome is diarrhea.
 Other symptoms are:

 If you have had a large part of your small intestine removed, your healthcare provider will look for short bowel syndrome.
 If you have a history of surgery and symptoms of short bowel syndrome, you are likely to have the condition.

 Your healthcare provider may rule out other causes of your symptoms.
-He or she will do an exam and ask about your symptoms.
+They will do an exam and ask about your symptoms.
 Your healthcare provider may also do other tests.
 These can include:

 - Basic blood tests.
-These can check for infection, anemia, and electrolytes.
+These can check for protein levels, anemia, and electrolytes.